modestimpala/OdinOnDemand/README.md

 No need to use an external server now, but it's still there if you want it. yt-dlp may often return more consistently and with better quality videos.
 There is also the self-hosted benefit.

+To expose NodeJS server config settings, set API type to NodeJS and run the plugin once.
+It will populate your config with new settings to allow setup of NodeJS.
+We hide these to avoid player confusion when using YoutubeExplode.

 [Tutorial Video](https://www.youtube.com/watch?v=9_vs8MItO38)

 Setup of YouTube functionality is a little more involved.